Oregon State Bar: Involvement of law instructors

 University of Oregon law school dean, and later U.S. senator Wayne L. Morse was appointed in November 1935 to the committee on legal education and admission.
 In addition to practicing law, board member Jaurgegay taught, from 1922 to 1942, evidence, negotiable instruments, and trusts at Northwestern School of Law, in Portland, where he was said to have "set extremely high standards for himself and for his students."

 Opposition to Supreme Court expansion

 On February 5, 1937, President Franklin D. Roosevelt, frustrated by New Deal legislation being struck down by the Supreme Court on what were perceived by critics of the court to be dubious constitutional grounds, announced he would support legislation which, if enacted would increase the number of justices on the court from nine to up to fifteen.
 The formal name of the legislation was the Judicial Procedures Reform Bill of 1937, and it came to be called the "court-packing plan."

-After the announcement, an OSBA committee sent out a poll to 2,200 members of the bar as to whether they supported or opposed the court-packing plan.
+After the announcement, an OSB committee sent out a poll to 2,200 members of the bar as to whether they supported or opposed the court-packing plan.
 On March 6, 1937, Frank P. Keenan, chairman of the committee, announced that 1,640 ballots had been returned, and these ran against the plan by a five to one ratio, specifically 266 votes for and 1,383 votes against.

 Code of ethics

-As initially organized, the bar association did not have a formal code of ethics.
+As initially organized, the bar association did not have a formal code of legal ethics.
 In 1907, at its seventeenth annual meeting, at the Pioneer Courthouse, the association declined to adopt a code.